 Restart the server.
 In your dev environment, type jmc – it will open Java Management Console.
 Go to File -> Connect… select New Connection then provide an IBM i host and port name (in the above example the host is the IBM i host as seen from my dev laptop, with port 9000).

 Now that the Mule server is running on IBM i (iSeries / AS400), you can provide or consume APIs directly from IBM i applications.

-To recap, in less than an hour we can get a comprehensive integration platform up and running directly on IBM i, playing a role of edge integration server that simplifies connecting IBM i applications to enterprise integration platform, or even used as an integration hub in the IBM i centric IT environments.
+To recap, in less than an hour we can get a comprehensive integration platform up and running directly on IBM i, playing the role of an edge integration server that simplifies connecting IBM i applications to the enterprise integration platform, or even used as an integration hub in the IBM i centric IT environments.

 In the previous articles, we already walked through how to build Mule flows that natively communicate with IBM i programs, databases and data queues.
 Next on my TODO list are the use cases of streaming the IBM i log data to Monitoring and Alerting services such as Splunk or ELK, and integrating IBM i applications with event streams such as Apache Kafka.
 Stay tuned!